rubyfu/RubyFu/module_0x4__web_kungfu/wordpress_api.md

 # Wordpress API

-Ruby has a [standard library][2] called `xmlrpc` which take care of all xmlrpc stuff you can even create an xmlrpc server using it.
-Let's  to get  Some real word example
+Ruby has a [standard library][2] called `xmlrpc` which take care of all xmlrpc stuff, you can even create an xmlrpc server using it.
+Let's to get some real word example

 Looking for really known application that support XMLRPC then of course Wordpress was the first attendee.